Race to the Top G6/7

-The Race to the Top Grade 6/7 network (RTTT G6/7) is a community of Black, Asian and Minority Ethnic (BAME) G6/7 Civil Service employees across all government departments and agencies.
+The Race to the Top Grade 6/7 Network (RTTT G6/7) is a community of Black, Asian and Minority Ethnic (BAME) G6/7 civil servants across all government departments and agencies.
+Established in June 2016, the network is known for rapid growth, development and impact, delivering a wide range of innovative programmes.
+The network’s journey and success is charted in this blog post.

-The network supports members by helping to increase preparedness for leadership at the next level, strengthening personal networks and providing a stronger collective voice.
+The network’s overarching intention is to help BAME G6/7s thrive and progress, helping to address BAME underrepresentation in the Senior Civil Service (SCS).
+The network supports members by helping to increase preparedness for leadership at the next levels, strengthening personal networks with peers and senior leaders and providing a stronger collective voice.

 Our main aims are to: